 Grand Canyon: South Rim-to-Phantom Ranch

-Hello dear reader.
+Hello, dear reader.
 Welcome to my first Trip report of 2024.
-As you may know from the previous Grand Canyon hike, water pipeline repairs caused my Phantom Ranch reservations in September 2023 were rescheduled to May 2024.
+As you may know from the previous Grand Canyon hike, water pipeline repairs caused my Phantom Ranch reservations in September 2023 to be rescheduled to May 2024.
 Since then, Nick Ethan, and Ryan dropped out of the return trip.
 With it being too late for refunds and finding replacements, I was going to have to go this one solo.

 Part 2: Trip Report

-Most of the vistas, usually crowded with visitors were now empty and silent.
+Most of the vistas, usually crowded with visitors, were now empty and silent.
 Only a few individuals were along the rim when golden hour arrived.
 The colors and details of the canyon materialized as the night gave way to day.
 The views made the 4 extra miles of walking worth every step.
-At 0600, I arrived at the South Kaibab Trailhead, in less than two hours, the trail had become crowded with hikers and onlookers.
+At 06:00, I arrived at the South Kaibab Trailhead, and in less than two hours, the trail had become crowded with hikers and onlookers.

 A mule train coming from the Phantom Ranch